AFH-Atlanta/afh-front-end/Readme.md

 Use Bootstrap
 Use Semantic HTML
 Do a mobile-first design for each view you create, and be sure it is responsive from mobile thru desktop.
+Make one HTML document for each module in the survey.
+We are making a multi-page app (not a single page app).

+The idea is to keep the tech bar low for new people to get on the team.
+We want as many people to contribute as possible!

 ## Installation